pavankumar0077/IAC-Terraform/Terraform-Complete/Terraform-Provisioners/provisioners.md

 Creation Time Provisioner
 --
-- It runs only during creation not during updating or other lifecycle.
+- It runs only during creation not during updating or other lifecycle of the provisioner
 - If this fails due to any reason then the resource will be marked as tainted.

 Destroy Time Provisioner